zhenkewu/baker/README.md

 Platform
 ---------
-- currently implemented for Windows system, 7 or 8, because `nplcm` uses WinBUGS to fit the models;
+- Currently implemented for Windows system, 7 or 8, because `nplcm` uses WinBUGS to fit the models;

+- The `.bug` model files are included [here](https://github.com/zhenkewu/bugs.models/tree/master/nplcm);

-- for Mac OS X system, one can install the package and study the components of each function.
+- For Mac OS X system, one can install the package and study the components of each function.
 If you find package `ks` cannot be loaded due to failure of loading package `rgl`, follow the following steps: